pappu123k/pappu123k/README.md

 - 🧠 Strong in Data Structures and Algorithms, and Object-Oriented Programming
 - 💬 Ask me about React, Node.js, C++, MongoDB, Express
 - 📫 Reach me at: pappuinfo06@gmail.com
-- ⚡ Fun fact: I lead both the Cricket 🏏 and Kabaddi 🤼‍♂️ teams in college!
+- ⚡ Fun fact: I lead the Cricket🏏team in college!